 RESOURCES FOR CHURCH LEADERS: MALE VOICES

-Curt Thompson is a medical doctor and the author of The Soul of Shame.
+Curt Thompson is a medical doctor and The Soul of Shame author.
 The author dives deeply into the neurological and theological implication of shame; I’ve given away multiple copies of this book!

 Jay Stringer is the author of Unwanted: How Sexual Brokenness Reveals Our Way to Healing.
 This multi-year study of over 3,800 men and women revealed that unwanted sexual habits are not random.
 Instead, the elements of our past that are unresolved mold and anticipate this brokenness.
 Stringer contends that if you wish to find freedom, you must first understand the specific factors that led to the behavior.

 David Dunham is the author of Addictive Habits: Changing for Good, a 30 day devotional for understanding and overcoming addiction.
 I’ve written previously about this book in this article on habits.